gigawattio/upstart/README.md

 ### Requirements

-* Go version 1.1 or newer
+* Go version 1.3 or newer

 ### Running the test suite

     go test ./...

+## TODO

+* [ ] Fix upstart serviceifier to pickup and preserve flags.
+* [ ] Update upstart serviceifier refuse to install as root?

 #### License